yonischeyer1/myusers.io/README.md

 ## MyUsers.io the web/os testing software -

-My users is a forever free web/os testing software that aims to automate tests by simulation of a human user
+My users is a forever free web/os testing software that aims to automate tests on websites in the most relible, easy and user friendly way.